Welcome to the

 “I have not labored for myself alone.”

-The Adirondack Garden Club's mission is to stimulate the knowledge and love of gardening, to aid in the protection of native plants and birds, and to encourage civic planting, and the conservation of our natural resources.
+The mission of the Adirondack Garden Club is to educate and inspire a love of gardening; promote the protection of native plants and pollinators; and foster civic planting and the conservation of natural resources.

 The Club will resume its ecological restoration activities at the Essex Quarry.
 Each Friday we will meet from 10 am - 12 pm.
 If you arrive at the quarry and can't find us, please call 518-410-9103.